-Most courses for full-time students are held on weekdays evenings and/or weekend afternoons/evenings on campus throughout your studies.
-Some classes will be scheduled in weekdays mornings/afternoons.
+Most classes for full-time students are held on weekday evening and/or weekend afternoon/evening.
+Some classes for full-time students will be scheduled in weekday morning/afternoon.

-Classes for part-time students will be held in weekdays evening and weekends afternoons/evenings.
+Classes for part-time students will be held in weekday evening and weekend afternoon/evening.

 Visa Application for Non-local Students

 I am a non-local applicant.
 What are the entry arrangements for me to take up my study in Hong Kong?

 The Hong Kong Immigration Department requires all full-time non-local students (from overseas or the Chinese Mainland) to obtain a student visa in order to study in Hong Kong.
 Applications should normally be made at least two months in advance.

 For applicants from the Chinese Mainland, the student visa applications should be submitted through the University.
 Applicants will be informed of the details once they are given the admission offer.

 For applicants from overseas, they should make their own enquiries about the student visa requirements from a Chinese Embassy in their local Government, or by writing directly to: The Immigration Department, 7 Gloucester Road, Wanchai, Hong Kong.
 Students who have encountered difficulties in nominating a local visa sponsor may approach the Graduate School for assistance.

 How much do the programmes cost?